Holly & Stephen's Saturday Showdown: The first revamp

 This occurred on 24 July 2004, with a new set and opening titles being introduced; however, the characters 'Tina and Gina' were not included in the revamp.
 Other new additions included sketch series At Home with the Mayhems and later Butthaven, which featured the presenters playing 'rainbow coats' in a fictitious holiday camp of the same name – with possible inspiration from the sitcom Hi-de-Hi!, and even a special studio appearance from one of the show's stars, Ruth Madoc, who was subsequently gunged.

 Further changes

 On 18 December 2004, Underwood presented his final edition, though this was not announced on screen until towards the end of the show; he was given a Ministry style send off.

-From 1 January 2005, Ministry of Mayhem was rebranded as M.O.M.
+From 1 January 2005, Ministry of Mayhem was rebranded and shortened to as MoM, which was first listed in magazines and EPGs.
+However, the Ministry name was still remained in the opening titles and theme tune.

 Animals & Additions

 On 26 February 2005, a large crate mysteriously arrived in the studio, and viewers were asked to guess what was inside.
 When eventually opened, it revealed the show's new resident puppet characters, 'The Hyenas' – operated by Don Austen and John Eccleston.
 Austen and Eccleston were no strangers to Saturday morning children's television with previous experience on What's Up Doc and Live and Kicking.
 Every week, The Hyenas would provide humour and wreak havoc amongst the proceedings.
 Viewers were later asked to suggest names for them, the eventual winner being Scratch and Sniff.

 The game Name That Tone saw the introduction of a man by the name of Mr. Lee (played by Vincent Wong), whose original intention was to solely deliver the list of ring tones to whoever was hosting the game to the song of his same name by The Bobbettes – and the autumn saw the arrival of a puppy called Snowy, who like The Hyenas had his name chosen from viewers' suggestions.